Does child support ever end early in NC?

 Can child support expenses be audited in NC?

 The party receiving child support is not required to provide any documentation or accounting of how the money is spent.
 In theory the party receiving child support could waste the money on vacations, clothes, jewelry, or an outrageous car payment.
-The Court has no interest in scrutinizing how money is spent as it would clog up an already overworked Court system and may be viewed as a way to harass the party receiving support.
+The Court usually has no interest in scrutinizing how money is spent as it would clog up an already overworked Court system and may be viewed as a way to harass the party receiving support.

 Do I have to pay for anything besides child support in NC?